shirabiton/hadasim/covid-19 HMO/README.md

 ## Overview
 This project is a Covid-19 patient data management system designed for fund members of a large health insurance fund.
-Each fund member record includes personal details (full name, ID number, address, etc.) along with Covid-19-related data such as infection date (optional), recovery date (optional), and vaccination history.
+Each fund member record includes personal details (full name, ID number, address, etc.) along with Covid-19-related data such as infection date (optional), recovery date (optional), and vaccine history.

 ## Features
 - Manage fund member record: fetch all fund members, get the full personal details about the fund member, add a fund member, edit and delete.
 - Add and update infection and recovery dates for each fund member.
-- Vaccinations schedule management: add the required vaccinations to a fund member, along with the vaccination date and vaccine manufacturer.
+- vaccines schedule management: add the required vaccines to a fund member, along with the vaccination date and vaccine manufacturer.
 Each fund member has a maximum of 4 vaccines.

 ## Use Of Technologies
 - Server side: C# .NET Core